PratyushaRaghupatruni/Pratyusha-Raghupatruni/README.md

 # PratyushaRaghupatruni

 ## About me
-I am a Web Developer.
-I am from India and live in Redmond, WA, USA.I did my Bachelor's degree in Information Technology from JNTU Kakinada,India.
+Passionate and solutions-driven full stack web developer with a Web Development Certificate from the University of Washington.
+Strong ability to design, build, and maintain websites from conception to production.
+Ability to work in a fast-paced and diverse team environment developing solutions and exceeding expectations.

 I have 2 years of experience as a Junior Software Engineer in 'Steria India Ltd'.I took a break to start my family and now pursuing options to re-enter the techforce.

-I am currently doing a full flex coding bootcamp from 'University of Washington'.
+I am from India and live in Redmond, WA, USA.I did my Bachelor's degree in Information Technology from JNTU Kakinada,India.

 [Link to my Portfolio](https://pratyusharaghupatruni.github.io/updated-responsive-portfolio/)